yankev07/Keraj/README.md

 ## Notes

-This application is not intended to be published or commercialized.
-It is just a prototype that
+This version of the app is not intended to be published or commercialized.
+It is just a prototype that will be adjuated and improved in its future versions